habibaloai/Chess-Board/README.md

 ## What this repository is

-This is not a chess UI demo.
-It is a **closed-loop product**: speech and mouse input, full chess legality, engine play, a themed desktop client, and a GRBL-driven Cartesian robot that physically transports pieces (including captures and knight path planning).
+This is a **closed-loop cyber-physical system**: speech and mouse input, full chess legality, engine play, a themed desktop client, and a GRBL-driven Cartesian robot that physically transports pieces (including captures and knight path planning).

-Recruiters scanning this repo should see:
+The implementation spans these layers:

 | Layer | What shipped |
 | --- | --- |